openflighthpc/concertim-metric-reporting-daemon/docs/usage.md

 # Retrieving metrics

-## `GET /metrics/unique`  List unique metrics
+## `GET /metrics/current`  List current metrics

-Lists all unique metrics found in the most recent processing run.
-The uniqueness of a metric is determined on the metric's name, so if two devices report a metric, say, `load.one`, that will result in a single unique metric.
+Lists all current metrics found in the most recent processing run.
+If a metric is reported by multiple devices it will appear in the output just once.

 ### Response Codes